nightmaregaurav/AutoAssignment/README.md

 ## License
 AutoAssignment is free and open source, distributed under the MIT License.
 See the [LICENSE](https://github.com/nightmaregaurav/AutoAssignment/blob/main/LICENSE) file for more details.

-Made with love by [NightmareGaurav](https://github.com/nightmaregaurav).
+This library was made with ❤️ by [NightmareGaurav](https://github.com/nightmaregaurav).